Women's work

-Women's work is often assumed to be solely the realm of women, and it is associated with specific stereotypical jobs that have been associated with the feminine sex throughout history.
-It is most commonly used in reference to the unpaid labor that a mother or wife performs in the home and family.
+Women's work is a field of labour assumed to be solely the realm of women and associated with specific stereotypical jobs considered as uniquely feminine or domestic duties throughout history.
+It is most commonly used in reference to the unpaid labor typically performed by that of a mother or wife to upkeep the home and children.

 Women's work is generally unpaid or paid less than "men's work" and is not as highly valued as "men's work".
 Much of women's work is not included in official statistics on labour, making much of the work that women typically do virtually invisible.
-For example, throughout much of the 20th century, the women working on a family farm, no matter how much work they did, would be counted in the US census as being unemployed, whereas the men doing the same or even less work were counted as being employed as farmers.
+For example, throughout much of the 20th century, the women working on a family farm, no matter how much work they did, would be counted in, for example, the US census as being unemployed, whereas the men doing the same or even less work were counted as being employed as farmers.
+Similarly, many acts of creativity, such as tapestry, quilting, sewing, and weaving, which are often performed by women, have been traditionally undervalued by the mainstream art world, classified as women's work and thus, until recently, rarely included in art exhibitions, galleries or museums.

 Types

 There are several types of work that are considered women's work; they involve child care, housework, and occupations such as nursing that have been dominated by women in recent decades.